OfficeDev/office-scripts-docs/docs/develop/script-buttons.md

 ## Older versions of Excel

 Script buttons won't work when opened in [versions of Excel that don't support Office Scripts](../testing/platform-limits.md#platform-support).
-In that case, the button still appears, but pressing it has no effect.
+In that case, the button still appears, but selecting it has no effect.

 ## See also